fajieyuan/SIGIR2020_peterrec/README.md

 GRec_TF_Pretrain.py: Petrained by the encoder of GRec [1] (i.e., noncausal cnn)

-## Steps:
+## Demo Steps:

 First:  python NextitNet_TF_Pretrain.py

-After convergence(you can stop it once the pretrained model are saved once!)
+After convergence(you can stop it once the pretrained model are saved!)

 Second: python PeterRec_cau_serial.py